C0PT3R/Sonet/README.md

 $app->run();
 ```
-This route will respond to:
+This VirtualPath will correspond to:
 - /hello
 - /hello/[any value]
 - /h